raymondgitonga/matching-service/README.md

 on their project requirements.

 ## Requirements
-Have the following installed on your machine foe the project to RUN
+Have the following installed on your machine for the project to RUN
 1. Docker
 2. Docker-compose